johnwcowan/r7rs-work/RelationsCowan.md

 (relation-restrict relation pred)

 Returns a relation with the same attributes as relation and a subset of the tuples, those that satisfy pred.
-The object passed to pred represents a tuple: it may be an alist or a lightweight opaque object that can be passed to tuple-ref.
-In the latter case, it is only valid for the dynamic extent of pred.
+The object passed to pred represents a tuple;
+it is an error to access this tuple outside the dynamic extent of pred.

 (relation-extend relation proc list)

 Returns a relation with the same attributes as relation plus additional attributes whose names appear in list.
-Each tuple is passed individually in no particular order to proc which returns a list of the corresponding values of the named attributes.
-The object passed to pred represents a tuple: it may be an alist or a lightweight opaque object that can be passed to tuple-ref.
-In the latter case, it is only valid for the dynamic extent of proc.
+Each object passed to pred represents a tuple;
+it is an error to access this tuple outside the dynamic extent of pred.
+The result of pred is a tuple mapping the new attribute names to their values.

 (relation-join relation1 relation2)